vitruv-tools/Maven-Build-Parent/readme.md

 ### Generated Directories and Files

-Generated directories and files should not be touched or committed.
+Generated directories and files should in general not be modified or committed, unless specified otherwise in the following list.

 - `META-INF/` contains Eclipse-specific project information
 - `target/` contains Maven build results